braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/about.md

 # About Canvas components

 Enhance your Canvas journey with Canvas components!
-Canvas components and steps can be used to simplify the process of determining the effectiveness of your Canvas by replacing excessive full steps with just one.
-Steps in Canvas refer to the personalized user journey in your Canvas branches.
+Canvas components can be used to simplify the process of determining the effectiveness of your Canvas by replacing excessive full steps with just one.
+Components in Canvas refer to the personalized user journey in your Canvas branches.

 Check out the following use cases for how you can make the most out of your Canvas.